|Principal criteria||Excellent (1)||Good (2)||Fair (3)||Poor (4)|

 Manuscripts submitted to GI at first undergo a rapid access review by the associate editor (initial manuscript evaluation), which is not meant to be a full scientific review but to identify and sort out manuscripts with obvious major deficiencies in view of the above principal evaluation criteria.

-If they are not immediately rejected, they will be posted on the Geoscientific Instrumentation, Methods and Data Systems Discussions (GID) website, the discussion forum of GI, where they are subject to full peer review and interactive public discussion.
+If they are not immediately rejected, they will be posted as preprints on EGUsphere or in the discussion forum Geoscientific Instrumentation, Methods and Data Systems Discussions (GID) where they are subject to full peer review and interactive public discussion.

 In the full review and interactive discussion, the referees and other interested members of the scientific community are asked to take into account all of the following aspects: